Capture Terrain Data from Above

 Airborne LiDAR Services in Florida and Alabama

-When you need to investigate large stretches of land across Hilliard, airborne LiDAR provides high-accuracy elevation data without requiring crews to walk every acre.
-You get detailed terrain profiles that show both vegetation and ground surfaces, even in areas that are difficult to access on foot.
-This method covers hundreds of acres in a single flight, making it practical for sites where time and terrain access are limiting factors in Hilliard.
+When you need to investigate large stretches of land across Jacksonville, Florida, and its surrounding areas, along with select locations in Alabama Airborne , LiDAR delivers high-accuracy elevation data without requiring crews to walk every acre.
+You receive detailed terrain profiles that capture both vegetation and ground surfaces—even in areas that are difficult to access on foot.
+This method can cover hundreds of acres in a single flight, making it ideal for projects where timeconstraints and terrain access are limiting factors across Florida and Alabama sites.

-Aerial Metrology & Inspection uses LiDAR sensors mounted on aircraft to collect millions of elevation points across your site.
-The laser pulses penetrate tree canopy and capture both vegetation height and bare-earth elevation.
-You receive a dataset that supports corridor reporting for utilities, terrain modeling for drainage planning, and infrastructure assessments where topographic accuracy directly affects design decisions.
+Aerial Metrology & Inspection utilizes LiDAR sensors mounted on aircraft to collect millions of elevation points across your site.
+Laser pulses penetrate tree canopy to record vegetation height and bare-earth elevation, providing datasets that support utility corridor reporting, drainage and terrain modeling, and infrastructure assessments—where precise topographic data directly impacts design and planning decisions.

-If you are planning a project in Hilliard and throughout the Southeast that requires elevation data across a large or complex site, contact us to review your coverage area and data requirements.
+If you are planning a project in Jacksonville, Florida, and its surrounding areas, along with select locations in Alabama that require accurate elevation data for a large or complex site, contact us to review your coverage area and data requirements.

 What You Get After the Flight